Skip to main content

 Winter Skies and Their Quiet Weight

-In December, skies often stretch wide in shades of gray or pale blue.
-Unlike autumn’s vibrance, winter skies feel subdued, heavy, and still.
-At first, they can seem oppressive, but with time, they reveal their own kind of calm.
+In December, the skies often stretch wide in shades of gray, silver, or pale blue.
+Unlike the vibrant hues of autumn, winter skies feel subdued, heavy, and still.
+At first, this quiet vastness can seem oppressive, a reminder of shorter days and long nights.
+But with time and attention, winter skies reveal their own subtle beauty and calm.

 A clear winter sky above quiet stone steps, symbolizing stillness, reflection, and the gentle weight of the season.